-This document describes the technical specifications for operating a LRIT receive station to capture the GOES digital broadcast.
+This document describes the technical specifications for building an LRIT receiver station to capture the GOES digital broadcast.
 The USA LRIT receive station is designed to be interoperable with the JMA and EUMETSAT systems.

-1.2 LRIT Service
+1.1 LRIT Service

-The mission shall be named Low-Rate Information Transmission (LRIT) because the communications link provides for a relatively low data rate below 256kbps.
+The mission shall be named Low-Rate Information Transmission (LRIT) because the communications link provides a data rate below 256 kbps.

-1.3 Design Application
+1.2 Design Application

-The design of the LRIT user station will be consistent with the design of the receivers for using the recommended CCSDS standard for Packet Telemetry.
-It will be limited to reception LRIT transmissions.
+The design of the LRIT user station will be consistent with the design of the receivers for the CCSDS Recommendation for Space Data System Standards for Packet Telemetry.
+It will be limited to reception of LRIT transmissions.

-1.4 System Overview
+1.3 System Overview